222703768/222703768.github.io/README.md

  Nondumiso N Ngobese

 👤 About Me
 Motivated and detail-oriented IT student currently completing a Diploma in ICT Application Development at Cape Peninsula University of Technology.
-Skilled in communication, problem-solving, and building strong client relationships.
-Passionate about leveraging technology to create practical solutions, including mobile app development, and committed to contributing to community-focused initiatives.
+Skilled in communication, problem solving, and building strong client relationships.
+Passionate about leveraging technology to create practical solutions, including mobile app development, and committed to contributing to community focused initiatives.

 🎓 Education
 Esiqiwini High School – Matric